pak-center/pak-center/README.md

 The most recent are COBOL projects for z/OS.

-Migrated from SourceForge.net legacy and substandard code of zpmd & zmpc from the diploma thesis (IBM System z Academic Initiative).
+SourceForge.net migrated legacy and substandard code of zpmd & zmpc from the diploma thesis (IBM System z Academic Initiative).
 In the near future it will be archived and rewritten from C to Rust & Java-Swing to Android Java.

 **TODO**
 - Find my small PGMs written in languages: Assembler - BAL, REXX, COBOL, JCL and upload as project.